 Resources and monitoring¶

 lsof- list open files.
-This might be preinstalled on GNU/Linux.
 It's a little different from

 fstat; I'm not sure if either can do anything the other can't, but I find